IDSIA/credici/papers/pgm22/results/README.md

 Notes
 -------

-set1 and set2 are the first bunch of experiments, though a problem in the sampling was found: topologycal order was not always found
+set1 and set2 are the first bunch of code, though a problem in the sampling was found: topologycal order was not always found